hejny/webgpt/promptbook/write-website-content.ptbk.md

 -   Text formatting is in Markdown
 -   Be concise and to the point
+-   The purpose of the site is {purpose}
 -   Use keywords, but they should be naturally in the text
 -   This is the complete content of the page, so don't forget all the important information and elements the page should contain
 -   Use headings, bullets, text formatting